-Why Child Day Care Services Need Insurance
+Why do Child Care Services need insurance?

+Child Care Services include babysitting, nursery schools, child or infant day care centers, and preschool centers.
 Running a daycare, nursery school, preschool or babysitting business is no easy task.
 Parents trust you with those they love most, and when something goes awry during care, they hold you responsible.
 Whether your child care business is in your home or at a separate location, you need insurance.

 Insurance protects you from high expenses associated with claims and lawsuits.
 For many child care businesses, insurance is brushed aside.
 Understanding the risks you face each day is the first step to understanding the importance of insurance.

 In addition to these scenarios, you also risk auto accidents, special event/fundraiser claims, property loss, and loss of business income.
-It’s important to buy insurance specific your child day care services unique operations and needs.
+It’s important to buy insurance specific to your child day care services unique operations and needs.